 Individuals at Risk for Complications from Decongestants.
 People who may be at higher risk for complications are those with certain medical conditions, including disorders that make blood vessels highly susceptible to contraction.
 Such conditions include:

 - Thyroid disease

 - Chronic obstructive pulmonary disorder (COPD).
 People with emphysema or chronic bronchitis should avoid high-potency, short-acting nasal decongestants.

 No one with these conditions should use oral or nasal decongestants without a doctor's guidance.
 Other people who should not use decongestants without first consulting a doctor include:

 - Pregnant women

-- Children.
-Children metabolize decongestants differently than adults.
-Decongestants should not be used at all in infants and children under the age of 4 years, and some doctors recommend not giving them to children under the age of 14.
+- Children; children metabolize decongestants differently than adults.
+Decongestants should not be used at all in infants and children under age 4, and some doctors recommend not giving them to children under age 14.
 Children are at particular risk for central nervous system side effects, including convulsions, rapid heart rates, loss of consciousness, and death.